 If it needs to be any longer, you omit the speech marks at the end of the first paragraph like this:

-‘What they didn’t realise, though, was that he was adept with drugs.
+‘What they didn’t realise, though, was that he was a dab hand with drugs.
 A chemist by profession, he was able to mix the drugs himself and slip them into his opponents’ drinks without them having a clue what was going on.
 The drugs would work their magic, making the players lethargic and unable to concentrate properly.’

 4 The em dash and ellipsis